 Projects fail through poor communication.
 Without project communication what you design, when it is ready, and how it meets business need are left vague, unanswered, and can fall into the black hole organization noise.
-Lack of communication causes designers to design things few value.
+Lack of communication cause designers to design things that few value.

 Good communication identifies What's In It For Me?
 (WIFFM?) to relate to each stakeholder.

 This is the fifth in a series around the importance of project Scope.
 The series started with Scope or: how to manage projects for organization success and includes tools and templates to help manage and plan projects.

 Communication is only effective with the ability for feedback accounted, otherwise you've confused information with communication.
 Communication is not information.
 Throughout the project life cycle, critical iterations are rendered useless without the ability to collect, capture, and measure.

 Communication is send and receive, create and measure, validate and modify.
 Four areas where project communication dramatically improve project viability:

 - A project business case that enables business strategy;